zorn/mikezornek.com/content/posts/2019/4/philly-elixir-meetup-reboot.md

 https://www.meetup.com/Philly-Elixir-Meetup/

-Elixir is a functional programming language that is popular for building web app and services using a library called Phoenix as well as GraphQL APIs using Absinthe.
+Elixir is a functional programming language that is popular for building web apps and services using a library called Phoenix as well as GraphQL APIs using Absinthe.

 Our first meeting back will be: